Roads for Right-handed Neutrino Dark Matter: Fast Expansion, Standard Freeze-out, and Early Matter Domination: The model

 where the subscript $a=1,2,3$ accounts for the three generations.
 We stress that the presence of the scalar singlet is twofold: (i) it breaks the U(1) gauge symmetry generating mass to the $Z^\prime$ gauge boson; (ii) it gives rise to the Majorana mass for the right-handed neutrinos.
 In the original version of the type I seesaw, we have a Majorana bare mass term for the right-handed neutrino masses, but in our work it is generated through a mechanism of spontaneous symmetry breaking.
 This fact will be clear below.
 Fermions get mass through the Yukawa Lagrangian $\mathcal{L_Y} = \mathcal{L}_{Y_1}+ \mathcal{L}_{Y_2}$, where,

 and,

 Having a weak scale right-handed neutrino from Eq.~\eqref{eq5} requires the addition of an extra discrete symmetry.
 We will invoke a $\mathcal{Z}_2$ symmetry to stabilize, say $N_{1R}$, the lightest right-handed neutrino.
 In this way, the first term in Eq.~\eqref{eq5} involves only two right-handed neutrinos, whereas the latter remains unaltered as long as $y^M_{ij}$ is diagonal.
 The two right-handed neutrinos in the Dirac mass term act the type I seesaw mechanism leading to two massive active neutrinos and a massless one, in agreement with neutrino oscillation observations \cite{Tanabashi:2018oca}.
+This is a well-known fact which can be directly seen using the Casas-Ibarra parametrization where the neutrino masses are directly tied to the Yukawa couplings.
+As we are basically removing one Yukawa coupling, the first term of Eq.\eqref{eq5} which is 6x6 matrix, should have at least four non-zero entries.
+Using the Casas\&Ibarra parametrization one can see that the Yukawa matrix will depend on two right-handed neutrinos masses and two active neutrinos masses \cite{Ibarra:2005qi}.
+We emphasize we have assumed that the Majorana mass matrix is purely diagonal.

 The scalar potential, in agreement with the gauge charges of the doublets, including the singlet scalar, is given by,

 The neutral components of all scalars acquire vacuum expectation values (\textit{vev}) as